UoMResearchIT/SpanishPlumeAnalysis/RIP/README.md

     It is set to the max trajectory time.
 - `titl`: Plot title
     Specifies the trajectory title (legend).
 Use underscore (`_`) instead of space.
+- `nolb`: No contour or trajectory labels
+    Removes the labels (small numbers at start and end of each trajectory) from the plot.
 - `axlg`: Large labeled tick increment for horizontal plots.
     Set to 50.
 Specifies the horizontal tick interval.